TaQini/learn_kotlin/README.md

 ```

 ### interface
- - use interface to complete multi-inherit
+ - use interface to complete multi-inheritance
  - no construstor function in interface
  - function in interface are abstract defaultly
  - e.g. View.OnClickListener, CompoundButton.OnCheckedChangeListener ...